jdestevezcastillo-perfeng/Locust_AWS_EKS_Terraform/README.md

 - `kubectl port-forward -n monitoring svc/loki-loki 3100:3100` → Loki log API
 - `kubectl port-forward -n monitoring svc/tempo-tempo 3200:3200` → Tempo trace API

+Clusters with no default StorageClass now fall back to `gp3` automatically (if present).
+If your cluster uses a custom class name, export `VICTORIA_STORAGE_CLASS=<storage-class-name>` before running `./observability.sh setup` so the VictoriaMetrics PVC can bind immediately and Helm does not time out waiting for volumes.

 ## Troubleshooting Essentials

 - `terraform plan` inside `terraform/` if you need to inspect pending changes.